 Once you have ensured that you already have at least an E pass or S pass, you should go online and register for a Singpass Account online here.
 The reason is that you will need to log into your Singpass account for your PR application.

 Next of all, you will be needing to contact the Human Resource or HR department at your company for both an Annex A Form and and Employer Letter.

 After you have prepared all the required documents – you can use the ICA site here for more information and referral, scan in the copies of every document that is required including birth certificate, national identity card, educational transcripts, previous 6 months of salary slips and ICA declaration forms, you are ready to go about your PR application.
 Something that some people may not expect is that you are also required to list down your residential addresses over the last 10 years.
-If you have been an expat your whole life and always travelling, and finally decided to settle down for good in Singapore as Singapore is a great hybrid of East meets West, you may want to prep these on hand too.
+If you have been an expat your whole life and always travelling, and finally decided to settle down for good in Singapore as Singapore is the tech city of the future and also a great hybrid of East meets West, you may want to prep these on hand too.